 Whilst they do not necessarily explore new territory, their Symphonic Metal prowess impresses with a complex tune and a – by and large – pretty good execution.

 I’d like to point out the striking vocal powers of Sarah Wolf that are very reminiscent of the big names out there.
 Add to that a load of rugged riffing, some pretty discreet growls and a fair portion orchestral bombast sprinkled over the soundscape.

 And you got yourself a pretty tasty platter of Symphonic and – indeed – Cinematic Metal that will be a pleasure to devour.
 Now, some of that very short blurb is still a bit rough around the edges, but if an EP is indeed a teaser of what’s to come next, then we can expect something really good.

 The Rochester, MN based band formed in 2011 and produced a first EP The Fall of Lightin 2016.
 World we’ve Lost is their sophomore effort.

 Patton Hudella – Bass

 AJ Blakesley – Drums

-The record will release on 20 January 2017.
-Now where is that full length album?
+The record released on 20 January 2017.
+Now, where is that full-length album?